 Our range of fabric ducting shapes

-Round ducts look great but might take up too much height in a low ceiling office and so one would look at the half round alternative.
+Round ducts look great, but might take up too much height in a low ceiling office.
+The better option would be the half round alternative.
 Perhaps a server room has so much air and such a small amount of space between servers and ceiling that an ellipse duct (very wide but very shallow) would be a better option.

 We can place the inlet spigot in the top or back of the duct so that there is no visible inlet connection making the whole installation very neat and aesthetic.

-An Ellipse duct is made when ceiling height is at a premium.
+An ellipse duct is made when ceiling height is at a premium.
 The air volume and the available height will determine the width of the ellipse.
-Usually the inlet spigot will be in the top of the duct so that it’s not visible once installed.
+Usually, the inlet spigot will be in the top of the duct so that it’s not visible once installed.

 It is possible to have either square ducting or rectangular ducting.
-We use square ducting exclusively when we specify Extract (or negative pressure) ducting.
+We use square ducting exclusively when we specify extract (or negative pressure) ducting.
 In both overpressure and negative pressure the square duct is held in shape by a rail at each corner and a system of braces and threaded bar.